astefanowitsch/clm_v01/README.md

 WLVF: Concordance of ADJ-NOUN sequences with _hot_, _warm_, _cool_, _cold_ in the British National Corpus, Baby Edition, annotated for metaphoricity and type of metaphor as discussed in section 11.2.1.1.

-Y7JC: Complete co-occurrence frequencies and G^2 values of the adjectives _electric_ and _electrical_ with the nouns they modify attributively in the British National Corpus as discussed in Section 9.2.1.2.
+Y7JC: Complete co-occurrence frequencies of the adjectives _electric_ and _electrical_ with the nouns they modify attributively in the British National Corpus as discussed in Section 9.2.1.2.

 ## Contributing